 3 years and 4 months

-4-in-1 pre-school booster, given as a single jab containing vaccines against: diphtheria, tetanus, whooping cough (pertussis) and polio
+4-in-1 pre-school booster, given as a single injection containing vaccines against: diphtheria, tetanus, whooping cough (pertussis) and polio

-HPV vaccine, which protects against cervical cancer – two injections given 6-12 months apart
+HPV vaccine, two injections given 6-12 months apart which protects against cancers caused by HPV, including:

 3-in-1 teenage booster, given as a single jab containing vaccines against diphtheria, tetanus and polio